aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/encrypt-and-decrypt-ods-files/_index.md

 ```

 ## **Decrypt ODS file with Aspose.Cells for JavaScript via C++**
-To decrypt an ODS file, load the file by providing a password in the [**LoadOptions.password**](https://reference.aspose.com/cells/javascript-cpp/loadoptions/#password--).
-Once the file is loaded, set the [**WorkbookSettings.password**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#password--) string to null.
+To decrypt an ODS file, load the file by providing the password via `LoadOptions.password`.
+Once loaded, set the `WorkbookSettings.password` property to `null`.

 ```html
 <!DOCTYPE html>